What happens when you ignore hunger cues? A Dancer’s Guide to Hunger and Fullness

 From calorie counts and macros to restrictive food rules and My Fitness Pal, there are many methods available to control our food intake.
 With the exception of the flexible meal plan discussed above, steer clear of these external reasons for eating.
 Instead of relying on your meal’s calorie allowance, check-in mid-meal.
 Ask yourself: “at this point, will I feel energized and satisfied for the next few hours?”
 Create a balanced situation and eat enough.
 These are two critical considerations as you attempt to answer that question.

 Now that you’ve removed those restrictive rules and are fueling your day sufficiently, it’s time to consider when and how to assess your hunger and fullness.
-First, it’s not always practical to rely on your hunger cues.
-For dancers especially, physical movement naturally blunts hunger.
+First, it’s not always practical to rely on your physical hunger cues.
+For dancers especially, physical movement naturally blunts physical hunger.
 Before you know it, a day of rehearsals can translate to hours without an ounce of hunger.
-As a result, assess when you can rely on your flexible meal plan versus when you can rely on your innate hunger.
-Busier schedules and excessive dancing may benefit from that meal plan.
-On your days off, however, take advantage of your innate hunger.
+As a result, you’ll need to prioritize practical hunger and assess when you can rely on your flexible meal plan.
+On your days off, however, take advantage of your ability to check in with physical hunger cues.

 If you want a bit more help, then be sure to check out my program, The Healthy Dancer, where we dive into the nitty-gritty of utilizing the hunger/fullness scale.